FlorisHendriks/eduVPN-provisioning/README.md

 # Future work
 * Add support for OpenVPN
-* Make a UI for selecting different profiles
+* Make a UI for selecting different profiles and add support for multiple profiles
 * Add support for Linux